u186412/lsds_lab3/README.txt

   #EX.6:
-We weren't able to complete exercise 6 due to lack of time
+We weren't able to get exercise 6 working before the deadline. :(